opensearch-project/documentation-website/_dashboards/dashboard/index.md

 # Creating dashboards

-The **Dashboard** application in OpenSearch Dashboards lets you [visually represent your analytical, operational, and strategic data](https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view)) to help users quickly understand the current situation, giving users a high-level view of key metrics, simplifying data exploration, and delivering insights to users when and where they need them.
+The **Dashboard** application in OpenSearch Dashboards lets you visually represent your analytical, operational, and strategic data to help users quickly understand the current situation, giving users a high-level view of key metrics, simplifying data exploration, and delivering insights to users when and where they need them.

+In this tutorial you'll learn the basics of creating a dashboard using the **Dashboard** application and OpenSearch sample data.
+The sample dataset has existing sample visualizations, and you can use those visualizations or create new visualizations for the dashboard.
+For this tutorial, you'll do both.
+Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard with multiple panels in OpenSearch Dashboards.

 The following tutorial assumes you're either using your existing installation of OpenSearch Dashboards or using the [OpenSearch playground](https://playground.opensearch.org/app/home#/).
 Depending on which one you use, certain capabilities aren't available.
 For example, sample datasets may not be in your existing installation and saving a dashboard isn't an option in the playground.

+This dashboard example (https://playground.opensearch.org/app/dashboards#/view/722b74f0-b882-11e8-a6d9-e546fe2bba5f?_g=(filters:!(),refreshInterval:(pause:!f,value:900000),time:(from:now-7d,to:now))&_a=(description:'Analyze%20mock%20eCommerce%20orders%20and%20revenue',filters:!(),fullScreenMode:!f,options:(hidePanelTitles:!f,useMargins:!t),query:(language:kuery,query:''),timeRestore:!t,title:'%5BeCommerce%5D%20Revenue%20Dashboard',viewMode:view) shows you what's possible with OpenSearch Dashboards.
 {: .note}

-In this tutorial you'll learn the basics of creating a dashboard using the **Dashboard** application and OpenSearch sample data.
-The sample dataset has existing sample visualizations, and you can use those visualizations or create new visualizations for the dashboard.
-For this tutorial, you'll do both.
-Once you've completed this tutorial, you'll have learned the foundations of creating a new dashboard with multiple panels in OpenSearch Dashboards.

 ## Getting familiar with user interface

 Before getting started, let's get familiar with the **Dashboard** user interface.
 The user interface comprises the following main parts: